On Letting Go

 There are areas of my “innermost” in which God lay dormant.
 For years.
 He was still there, but I’d shoved my relationship with Him behind my wants.
 My view of life.
 Into the manufactured boxes of my schedule, entertainment, comforts, distractions, finances, work, home, and yes… even the garage.
 The evidence was all around.
 Stacked in boxes.
 Lined up hanger-to-hanger, stuffed on a clothes rack.
 Taking up space on tabletops and lining all sides: my old life.

-Someone once told me that you’ll find out how much fight you’ve got in you by how quickly you yield when a threat shows up at your door.
+You’ll find out how much fight you’ve got in you by how quickly you yield when a threat shows up at your door.

 How true that statement is.

 As a writer, I tell stories.
 I get to invite others in my life.
-And sometimes (no matter how pride-swallowing the experience), candor is necessary: I’d yielded.
+And sometimes (no matter how pride-swallowing the experience), candor is necessary.
+But I’d yielded.
 For years.
 Every time a knock came to my door, I yielded to it.
 Maybe because threats against my walk with Jesus didn’t arrive clothed in darkness.
 They came in lovely packages.
 And so I poured my effort into… well, Me.

 I owned a career in a good, comfortable-pay field.
 I had a family whom I loved.
 Travel and corporate-climbing opportunities that made life interesting and enjoyable.
 A faith that was nice and neat — never messy and certainly never on display.
 And I had money to spend as I wished.
 So I did.
 There was no great sin in clothes.
 Purses.
 Shoes.
 Me, me, and more me.
 Anything that would fit in a closet was yielded to and then shoved into my life.
 Distractions of time, money, entertainment.
 And from there, the little concessions of my heart became a slow build up to the tear-down.
 It was the yielding of Me away from God, day-by-apathetic-day, step-by-me-loving-step, and box-by-stuffed-box.